Search for opportunities to participate in a clinical research study.

 Rhinophyma is a skin disorder that causes the nose to enlarge and become red, bumpy, and bulbous.
 It is thought to result from untreated, severe rosacea, a chronic inflammatory skin condition that causes facial redness on the nose and cheeks.

-Although rhinophyma was once thought to be caused by heavy alcohol use, that is not correct.
+It was once believed that rhinophyma was caused by heavy alcohol use, but that is not correct.
 Rhinophyma occurs equally in people who drink no alcohol and those who drink heavily.
 The condition can lead to permanent disfigurement if left untreated, and a large bulbous nasal tip can cause nasal obstruction.

 Our experienced skin care specialists at UT Southwestern have years of training in dermatology and plastic surgery and are involved in research to improve the diagnosis and treatment of all types of skin conditions, including rhinophyma.
 We offer compassionate care and effective treatment that restores a natural appearance and improves quality of life for our patients.